vinodkumarhs1962/skinspire_V2/Project_docs/Database setup and testing/SkinSpire Clinic HMS Database Management Guide.md

 ## Conclusion

-This guide provides a comprehensive overview of database management for the SkinSpire Clinic HMS.
+This guide provides a comprehensive overview of database management for the Skinspire Clinic HMS.
 By following these procedures and best practices, you can ensure reliable database operations across development, testing, and production environments.

 The centralized database access approach via `database_service.py` is the foundation of our database architecture, providing consistent and reliable database operations throughout the application.